Balanceakt/SkyUnixAPI/README.md

 # General Doku

+## SkyUnixHandleArgs

 **readSimpleArgs:** This method reads a simple value from a specified table and key in a file.
 You can also specify an index to retrieve a specific value from a comma-separated list of values.

-**setSimpleArgValue:** This method allows you to assign a simple value to a key in a table and save it in the corresponding file.

 **setSimpleArgsValues:** Similar to setSimpleArgValue, but here you can assign a list of values to a key and store this list as comma-separated values in the file.

 **readColorCodes:** This method reads color codes from a file and converts them by replacing the '&' character with the '§' character.

+**setSimpleArgValue:** This method allows you to assign a simple value to a key in a table and save it in the corresponding file.

+**readTableCountKeys:** Counts the number of stored keys in a table.

+**readTableKeys:** *no description*

 **readAllArgsAtIndex:** Reads all values from all keys in a table and returns a list of values at a specific index.

-**readTableCountKeys:** Counts the number of stored keys in a table.
+## SkyUnixHandleDelete

 **deleteArgValue:** This method deletes a specific value at the given index associated with a key in a table within a file.
 It loads the existing properties, removes the value at the specified index from the list of values associated with the key, and updates the file with the modified properties.